 ACPA is accepting nominations for ACPA’s 2021 Board of Directors from current voting ACPA Members, which are Active and Life Members, until June 4, 2020.
 The ACPA Nominating Committee strives for a balance of disciplines, gender, geography, institutional, racial, ethnic and other demographics.
 Please keep this in mind, along with the desired board competencies, when considering your nominations.
 Self-nominations are welcome.
-View the desired competencies/qualities.
 View the list of 2020 Board Members.

 The Board of Directors is empowered to develop, implement and reevaluate the strategic plan of the Association; formulate organizational policy to foster growth and development of the Association; approve the annual budget; and hire, compensate and terminate the Executive Director.
 The Board of Directors also oversees the operational function of the Association; establishes principles of conduct for teams and members; and interfaces with other organizations and the general public regarding issues central to ACPA’s mission.